sogeuni/contents/abs/basic/exit-status.md

 Every command returns an _exit status_ (sometimes referred to as a _return status_ or _exit code_).
 A successful command returns a 0, while an unsuccessful one returns a non-zero value that usually can be interpreted as an _error code_.
 Well-behaved UNIX commands, programs, and utilities return a 0 exit code upon successful completion, though there are some exceptions.

-Likewise, [[functions#^FUNCTIONREF|functions]] within a script and the script itself return an exit status.
+Likewise, [[functions|functions]] within a script and the script itself return an exit status.
 The last command executed in the function or script determines the exit status.
 Within a script, an **exit _nnn_** command may be used to deliver an _nnn_ exit status to the shell (_nnn_ must be an integer in the 0 - 255 range).

 > [!note]
 > When a script ends with an **exit** that has no parameter, the exit status of the script is the exit status of the last command executed in the script (previous to the **exit**).